KTH/camel-ladok3/README.md

 ### Update the model

-A common task is to update the model due to changes in the Ladok3 api.
+A common task is to update the model dependencies due to changes in the Ladok3 api.

-1. Download XSD files from https://www.mit-integration.ladok.se/restdoc/
-1. Copy them to ladok3-model/src/main/resources/schemas/
-1. Make a new release, see below.
+The model dependencies are in separate projects and automatically builds new versions whenever there's a new version of either Ladok API or Ladok Event-models.

+This component then automatically builds, tests and pushes a new version using a scheduled build pipeline.

 ### Building

 A complete local build of the image can be made with `mvn clean install`.

-Builds can be pushed to Maven central with `mvn clean deploy` but that requires additional setup with accounts to push to central.
+Builds can be pushed to Maven central with `mvn clean deploy` but that requires additional setup with accounts to push to the private Maven artifact repository.

-Pre-built binaries are available in Maven central.

 ### Testing